adletaw/captioner/README.md

 "Table 1: this table is damn fine"

-You can abbreviated in text citations by using `partial` from the package `pryr` to create a shorter version of the function.
+You can abbreviate in text citations by using `partial` from the package `pryr` to create a shorter version of the function.
 For example:

 `> citef <- partial(fig_nums, cite = TRUE)`